unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-3/lesson-2_Setup Metadata.md

 ![image-20230223102231474](/images/Polygon-Whitelist-NFT/section-3/3_2_5.png)

 Then, create four new files in another folder, naming them 1, 2, 3, and 4.
-Fill in the following content (the IPFS links for the images are not complete; come back to complete them after uploading the images to IPFS).
+Fill in the following content（the IPFS links for the images are not complete; come back to complete them after uploading the images to IPFS）.

 1